Special Activities Center

 The Special Activities Center (SAC) is the center (Note: A "Center" or "Mission Center" in the CIA is a crossfunctional level of organization.
 The CIA is divided into five major directorates, and several functionally oriented centers including the Special Activities Center.
 The major difference between a Directorate and Centers within the CIA is that the centers bring together people from all five CIA directorates and include officers from other intelligence agencies.) of the United States Central Intelligence Agency (CIA) responsible for covert operations.
-The unit was named Special Activities Division (SAD) prior to a 2015 reorganization.
+The clandestine specialized unit was named Special Activities Division (SAD) prior to a 2015 reorganization.
 Within SAC there are at least two separate groups (Note: A "Group" within the CIA is an organizational level that is subordinate to a Division or Center.
-Groups consist of "Branches", typically sharing similar functional, geographic, or close organizational links.): SAC/SOG (Special Operations Group) for tactical paramilitary operations and SAC/PAG (Political Action Group) for covert political action.
+Groups consist of "Branches", typically sharing similar functional, geographic, or close organizational links.): SAC/SOG (Special Operations Group) branch for tactical paramilitary operations and SAC/PAG (Political Action Group) branch for covert political action.

 The Special Operations Group is responsible for operations that include clandestine or covert operations with which the US government does not want to be overtly associated.
 As such, unit members, called Paramilitary Operations Officers and Specialized Skills Officers, do not typically wear uniforms.

 If they are compromised during a mission, the US government may deny all knowledge.
 The group generally recruits personnel from special mission units within the U.S. special operations community.